One Health. One Mission. One Global System.

 GLEWS+ is a joint initiative of FAO, WHO, and WOAH.
 It helps detect, verify, and respond to health threats at the human-animal interface.

-The Global Early Warning System (GLEWS+) is a joint initiative by the Food and Agriculture Organization (FAO), the World Health Organization (WHO), and the World Organisation for Animal Health (WOAH).
+The Global Early Warning System (GLEWS+) is a joint initiative of the Tripartite: Food and Agriculture Organization of the United Nations (FAO), the World Health Organization (WHO), and the World Organisation for Animal Health (WOAH).
+It establishes a direct communication channel for these organizations to share any information about emerging health events detected across the globe.

-GLEWS+ enhances early warning capability by connecting information from animal health, human health, and environmental systems.
-It is a major step in supporting proactive preparedness, early detection, and coordinated response to global health risks.
+By connecting information from animal health and human health, GLEWS+ plays a critical role in supporting proactive preparedness, early detection, and coordinated response to global health risks.

-FAO, WHO and WOAH have a long-standing collaboration to address risks at the human–animal–ecosystem interface, guided by the 2010 Tripartite Concept Note and the One Health approach.
-By combining their technical expertise, the Tripartite delivers more effective and efficient solutions to complex global health challenges and demonstrates multisectoral, collaborative leadership in addressing health risks.
+FAO, WHO and WOAH have a long-standing collaboration to address risks at the human–animal–ecosystem interface, initiated under the 2006 Tripartite One Health collaboration, and contributing to the Quadripartite One Health Joint Plan of Action (OH JPA).
+This multisectoral collaboration, more effective and efficient solutions to complex global health challenges and collaborative leadership in addressing health risks are fostered.

-Beyond broader multisectoral activities—such as supporting implementation of the IHR (2005), conducting national capacity reviews and Joint External Evaluations, and linking the WOAH PVS Pathway with the IHR Monitoring and Evaluation Framework—the Tripartite, through GLEWS+, is enhancing early warning and surveillance systems across sectors .
+As part of the OH JPA, GLEWS+ supports national actions on multisectoral and collaborative approaches to risk monitoring, verification, and preparedness for emerging health threats.
+GLEWS+ also enables the Tripartite to enhance early warning and surveillance systems across sectors.
 It also improves foresight, preparedness, and response to emerging, re-emerging, and neglected diseases, ensuring a coordinated and comprehensive approach to global health threats.

 about-us